Decision making in project management: Key Takeaways

 4. Group Decision-Making

-This process involves group decision-making with input from multiple parties.
-It’s ideal when stakeholders’ views or many people are affected.
-Nonetheless, when group decisions are made, the process can take long and may result in the formation of factions.
+This is ideal when stakeholders’ views or many people are affected.
+When group decisions are made, the process can take a little longer.

 In a project meeting, the team may discuss solutions for addressing a pressing issue during implementation.
 Lastly, the members of the group have to decide on what the best way of handling the situation is.